FTC Gives Final Approval to Settlements with Four Companies Related to EU-U.S. Privacy Shield

 Port Authority Won’t Ask About Criminal History in Initial Job Applications

 Port Authority has joined many government agencies across the country that have quit asking potential hires, on their initial application, whether they have a criminal record.
 Port Authority spokesman Adam Brandolph said the agency eliminated the box about a criminal record from its standard job application Nov.
 14. The agency has about 2,600 employees and fills about 250 positions each year.
 Pittsburgh and Allegheny County took the question off their job applications more than four years ago.
-Port Authority also eliminated a question about an applicant’s previous salary, Mr. Brandolph said.
+Port Authority also eliminated a question about an candidate’s previous salary, Mr. Brandolph said.
 The agency often used that information as a base, offering a candidate 5 percent more than the listed salary if the person was someone the authority wanted to hire.
 Mr. Brandolph said that question was eliminated because the agency thought that some groups, such as women, had previously been discriminated against and unfairly received lower salaries, meaning such discrimination would be perpetuated with just a 5 percent raise.
-Now, the agency sets a salary for the job regardless of an applicant’s salary history.
+Now, the agency sets a salary for the job regardless of an candidate’s salary history.